mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 Headless architecture has become a buzzword.
 This is one more concept that is overused by recently emerged commercial organizations to make their products sellable.
 However, the concept of headless data providers is not new — it is something that we can learn from classical resources about computer programming.

 As the term implies, “headless” means that something misses its head/face — i.e., it misses its view/presentation.
 In terms of data providers, it means that “headless data provider” does not have a graphical user interface — it’s responsible only for managing its data, and is not concerned about how they are presented to end users (it’s a responsibility of some other service, that we are not interested in at this level).
-This is how the term “Headless CMS” emerged, meaning that the content is separated from how it is rendered to end users.
+This is how the term “Headless <abbr title="Content Management System">CMS</abbr>” emerged, meaning that the content is separated from how it is rendered to end users.

-As we have already seen before, this concept was also broken by popular some time ago architectural patterns like MVC.
+As we have already seen before, this concept was also broken by popular some time ago architectural patterns like <abbr title="Model, View, Controller">MVC</abbr>.
 The main benefit of such patterns is in their simplicity, and for some cases they still may be suitable.
-However, within the Composable Frontend Architecture, it makes sense to consider mixing data and its presentation in a single application like in MVC an anti-pattern — it contradicts the Jamstack principles at least.
+However, within the Composable Frontend Architecture, it makes sense to consider mixing data and its presentation in a single application like in <abbr title="Model, View, Controller">MVC</abbr> an anti-pattern — it contradicts the <abbr title="JavaScript, APIs, Markup">Jamstack</abbr> principles at least.

 It’s hard to imagine Composable Frontend without headless data providers.
 They provide a number of benefits that make them a good choice: